zaiisao/Documentation/en/Voice/start_call_audio_cocos_creator.md

 ### 1. Create a user interface

-Create a user interface (UI) for the live interactive audio streaming in your project.
+Create a user interface (UI) for the voice call in your project.
 If you already have a UI in your project, skip to [Initialize the Agora engine](#initialize).

 Agora recommends adding the following elements to the UI: